 Homeschoolers have the advantage on college admission tests, because you get to choose whichever test makes your child look like a genius.
 So, begin by giving your child a complete sample test, timed and in the comfort of your home.
 Taking a sample SAT® or ACT® is the single best way to decide which test is naturally best for your child.
 While the sample test does take 3 to 4 hours (and it’s a real pain, I know!) it can mean thousands of dollars in scholarship money, so it’s worth it.
 Plan a day off school, and schedule a reward after the child has completed the timed test at home.
 Going to a movie, buying ice cream, or baking cookies can make this long practice test more palatable.

-I recommend that you include the optional essay for both sample tests.
+I recommend that you include the optional essay for the ACT® if your first-choice college requires it.
 Correct each test to determine what your child’s score might be.
 Then compare the SAT® score to the ACT® score based on your child’s percentile using the score comparison chart.
 The test with the higher percentile is the best test for your child.

 Pro Tip: if your child scores best on one of the college admission tests, but your chosen college prefers the other test, then register your child for both and provide both scores to the college.